boudzela/data_cleaning/indian_sales/readme.md

 This project focuses on sql techniques for data cleaning.
 The goal of this project is to build on the cleaned dataset

 ## Skills gained:
+HEX
-HEX, removing duplicateds by ROW_NUMBER and new table DROP ALTER RENAME
+removing duplicateds by ROW_NUMBER and new table
+RENAME CHANGE

 ## Some steps of the project and snippets:

 ###  Dealing with duplicates and data standartization:

 Intially, I did not include currency in the partition list as there is a negligeable likelihood of existing a row with the indentical values but in different currency:
 ![image](https://github.com/user-attachments/assets/ee043579-9507-4e94-a84d-66aea75a9f10)